This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 3. Doeplex Flat Bench

-Need something that can handle everything you can throw at it?
+Need a weightlifting bench that can handle everything you can throw at it?
 This bench is what you need.
-It costs a bit extra but you get something that will survive the apocalypse.
+It costs a bit more than the previous options but you get something that will survive the apocalypse while still being pretty compact.

 - 47.5″ L x 19″ W